 How to make Potato Rolls

 The dough is quite loose, but don’t fret!
 If it’s too sticky when you start to roll it out later, just add flour then!
 Oh, and you do not need a bread hook!
 I don’t even know why I used it this time because I usually just use my normal paddle.
 But you can also mix by hand!
+Though, using the bowl of a stand mixer makes it easier because you can let the mixer do some of the kneading!

 After the dough rises you’ll separate the dough into 3 parts and roll each one out into a circle like a pizza.
 Try to get it somewhat thin so your crescents will have more layers.
+Don’t forget to flour your counter!

 Then cut it like a pizza and roll each “slice” from the long end (where the crust of the pizza would be) to the tip to form your crescents.
 I’m obsessed with this pizza/dough cutter.
 It comes with a covering for the blade so I don’t risk cutting myself in the drawer!